 If you’re planning to jump on the bandwagon this year by filing your taxes online, be sure to get the best tax software for your particular needs.
 Luckily, there are plenty of great options to choose from.

-How to Choose Your Tax Software
+How to Choose Your Tax Preparation Software

-With so many great options on the market, how do you choose?
 To start, you’ll have to get an idea of what type of help you’ll need.

 You may also want to look at the long-term benefits, like audit security if your audit risk is high or file storage if you plan to use the same tax software year after year.

 TurboTax is one of the most popular online tax preparation options, but it can also get pricey.
-It offers some great features, and a very slick, easy-to-use interface.
+It offers some great features and a very slick, easy-to-use interface.
 If you’re nervous about missing something when filing your taxes online, TurboTax may be the software for you.
 It walks through every potential income, expense, deduction, and credit option, one by one.

 - A 24/7 help line for customers, including the ability to screen share with a representative so that they can easily figure out exactly what’s going on with your taxes.